Frequently Asked Questions

-Class members often car pool to and from class sessions, as well as share hotel costs for attendance at the national meeting.
+Class members often car pool to and from class sessions, as well as share hotel costs for attendance at the national meeting in Washington, D.C.

 The Series begins in November with an orientation session and ends the following June with graduation.
-Six class sessions, typically held on Saturdays at locations throughout the state, are held during that time.
+It includes six class sessions typically held on Saturdays at locations throughout the state.

 Members are encouraged to attend social events planned around class sessions.

-A highlight of the class experience is the national meeting, a three-day event for all National Excellence in Public Service Series organizations in Washington D.C. each May.
+A highlight of the class experience is the national meeting, a three-day event for all National Excellence in Public Service Series organizations in Washington D.C. each Spring.

-A Board of Governors whose members are responsible for the nomination and application process, administration, curriculum, class social events, alumni relations and alumni events manage the Series.
+An all voluntary BOARD OF GOVERNORS is responsible for managing the Series to include the nomination and application process, administration, curriculum, class social events, alumni relations, fundraising and alumni events of the Series.

 The organization does not endorse individual candidates or take a position in ballot measures.
 While not explicitly endorsing candidates, The Series encourages volunteerism and support for local, state and federal GOP candidates in general elections.